UlyssesZh/UlyssesZh.github.io/_posts/2022-12-25-combo-probability.md

 The probability $P_{n,k}$ is a polynomial of degree (at most) $n$ in $Y$, and the coefficients of the polynomial are integers.
-This can be easily proven by using mathematical induction and utilizing Equation \ref{eq: dp2}.
+This can be easily proven by using mathematical induction and utilizing Equation [@eq:eq-dp2].
 Therefore, we can calculate the coefficients of the polynomial $P_{n,k}(Y)$ instead of calculate the value directly so that we get a symbolic but accurate result.